prashanth1k/levelup-your-sites-using-jekyll/book/preface.md

 Create any issues or ask questions through [GitHub site](https://github.com/prashanth1k/levelup-your-websites-using-jekyll/issues).
 Drop in a line or two on Twitter(@techformist).

-If this book has helped you, consider [buying the book on Selz](https://selz.co/41h2dvHir) - you can set the value of the book!
+If this book has helped you, consider [buying the book](https://payhip.com/b/jse0) - set any value starting from zero!
 Alternatively: [feed me caffeine](https://ko-fi.com/prashanth).

 ![coffee](resources/images/coffee.jpg)